mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 ```
 {% endcapture %}

-Laying out poetry on squashed formats is awkward.
-In print the
+Laying out poetry on small formats is awkward.
+In print the standard
-standard layout for overlong lines is to align the first line ragged
+layout for overlong lines is to align the first line ragged right and
-right and all other lines ragged right.
+all other lines ragged left.

 You can approximate a poetry layout with a hanging indent layout
 something like [Indent <abbr>CSS</abbr>](#indentcss).
 However, a